openshift/oadp-operator/docs/design/unsupported-args-design.md

    Adding the unsupported arguments and options within CRD makes those options highly visible to the users and may encourage to use them.

- - Annotations to include unsupported args directly This mmethod allows easily to add args to existing resources, however they have size limitations, restricting the amount of data that can be stored and may have impact on the scenarios where limit is reached.
+ - Annotations to include unsupported args directly

+   This method allows easily to add args to existing resources, however they have size limitations, restricting the amount of data that can be stored and may have impact on the scenarios where limit is reached.

    Annotations are also problematic to maintain when used for more complex types of configurations.